kod3r/places-api/README.md

-poiApi
+poi-api
 ======

 Description
 -----------
-poiApi is an implementation of the [OpenStreetMap API](http://wiki.openstreetmap.org/wiki/API_v0.6) written in [node.js](http://nodejs.org/) as middleware for the [express.js](http://expressjs.com/) web application framework.
+poi-api is an implementation of the [OpenStreetMap API](http://wiki.openstreetmap.org/wiki/API_v0.6) written in [node.js](http://nodejs.org/) as middleware for the [express.js](http://expressjs.com/) web application framework.

 Installation
 ------------